Last updated on December 24th, 2023 at 03:59 pm

 Giant Strides At Single-Digit Loan

 At the time, I was wondering if Nigeria had a Minister of Agriculture until Sabo Nanono was kicked out of office because the CBN under Emefiele-leadership played a prominent role in connecting with farmers more than the minister in charge of the Ministry of Agriculture and Rural Development.

-Some of the agro-based policies and enterprising programmes the CBN introduced since he got to the office are:
+Some of the agro-based policies and enterprising programmes the CBN introduced since he got into the office are:

 The Nigeria Incentive-based Risk Sharing System for Agricultural Lending got more boost under his management through its risk-sharing, insurance, technical assistance, rating, and by providing incentive mechanisms to farmers across Nigeria.

 Through this, several billions of Naira of loan has been disbursed to farmers while the Nirsal Microfinance bank (NMFB) monitored the SME loans payment.

 The National Collateral Registry of Nigeria is an initiative of the Godwin Emefiel-led CBN.
-It was created for the purpose of improving Micro, Small and Medium Enterprises (MSMEs) access to credit facilities.
+It was created to improve Micro, Small and Medium Enterprises (MSMEs) access to credit facilities.

 Known as Creative Industry Financing Initiative, CIFI was designed by the CBN under his leadership in order to provide long-term and low-interest financing for entrepreneurs and business owners whose major challenge is access to soft credit facility most especially the creative industry like music, fashion, movies, and Information Technology.